Perturbation theory: Examples

 and Hamiltonian operators in quantum mechanics.

-Examples of the kinds of solutions that are found perturbatively include the solution of the equation of motion (e.g., the trajectory of a particle), the statistical average of some physical quantity (e.g., average magnetization), and the ground state energy of a quantum mechanical problem.
+These compute quantities such as the trajectory of a particle, the statistical average of some physical quantity such as magnetization, and the ground state energy of a quantum mechanical system.

-Examples of exactly solvable problems that can be used as starting points include linear equations, including linear equations of motion (harmonic oscillator, linear wave equation), statistical or quantum-mechanical systems of non-interacting particles (or in general, Hamiltonians or free energies containing only terms quadratic in all degrees of freedom).
+Examples of exactly solvable problems that can be used as starting points include linear equations, including linear equations of motion (harmonic oscillator, linear wave equation), statistical or quantum-mechanical systems of non-interacting particles (or generally Hamiltonians or free energies containing only quadratic terms in all degrees of freedom).

-Examples of systems that can be solved with perturbations include systems with nonlinear contributions to the equations of motion, interactions between particles, terms of higher powers in the Hamiltonian/free energy.

-For physical problems involving interactions between particles, the terms of the perturbation series may be displayed (and manipulated) using Feynman diagrams.
+Perturbative methods are especially useful for systems with nonlinear contributions to the equations of motion or higher power terms in the Hamiltonian/free energy.
+For physical problems involving interactions between particles, the terms of the perturbation series may be displayed and manipulated using Feynman diagrams.

 In chemistry

-Many of the ab initio quantum chemistry methods use perturbation theory directly or are closely related methods.
-Implicit perturbation theory works with the complete Hamiltonian from the very beginning and never specifies a perturbation operator as such.
+Many ab initio quantum chemistry methods use perturbation theory or closely related methods.
+Implicit perturbation theory works with the complete Hamiltonian from the beginning and never explicitly specifies a perturbation operator.
 Møller-Plesset perturbation theory uses the difference between the Hartree-Fock Hamiltonian and the exact non-relativistic Hamiltonian as the perturbation.
 The zero-order energy is the sum of orbital energies.
-The first-order energy is the Hartree-Fock energy and electron correlation is included at second-order or higher.
-Calculations to second, third or fourth order are very common and the code is included in most ab initio quantum chemistry programs.
+The first-order energy is the Hartree-Fock energy, and electron correlation is included at second-order or higher.
+Calculations to second, third, or fourth order are common, and the code is included in most ab initio quantum chemistry software.
 A related but more accurate method is the coupled cluster method.